 And while we’re on the subject of protein powerhouses, spirulina (blue-green algae) offers 8 grams of complete protein (plus a ton of minerals and essential fatty acids) in just two tablespoons.

-While all vegetables contain protein, the reality is that it’s typically in somewhat small amounts.
+While all vegetables contain protein, the reality is that it’s typically in small amounts.
 However, some provide more than others.
 For example, broccoli, brussels sprouts, artichokes, spinach, and sweet potatoes all have between 4-5 grams of protein per cooked cup.
 Check out my Glowing Green Smoothie, which is packed with protein, vitamins, minerals, antioxidants, fiber, high quality amino acids so you look and feel amazing!

-Did you know…between summer and fall it’s common to feel overly stressed and get constipated and bloated.
+Between summer and fall, it’s common to feel overly stressed and get constipated and bloated.
 You can beat the bloat and instantly start to feel your best with my Feel Good Detoxy+.
 This detoxifying, anti-aging formula is a safe and effective way to eliminate toxins from your digestive tract and organs.

 Tip #3: Always Start with a Salad (or Make it the Main!)

 One of my top tips to lose weight on a plant-based diet is to always eat a salad before lunch and dinner.
 There are several reasons for this.

 First of all, it ensures that you’re always getting at least one serving of vegetables at every meal.
 Meaning, you’re more likely to get your daily recommended value of vitamins, minerals, etc. And, it’s also a clever weight-loss tactic.
 Try my Healthy Glow Kale Salad recipe, which will help improve your skin too!